TCAR – A New, Less-invasive Procedure For Patients At Risk Of A Stroke

 Once the incision has been made, a flexible sheath is placed directly into the carotid artery.
 The sheath is then connected to a system that will reverse the flow of blood away from the brain.

 This is important because the reversed blood flow protects the patient’s brain from plaque that may come loose during the procedure.
 In contrast, if the blood flowed normally, that debris in the blood could cause a stroke during the procedure.
+Reversing blood flow away from the brain is not a problem when operating on a carotid artery, because the brain is fed many larger and smaller arteries.

 Surgeons then filter the blood before returning it to a vein in the groin, and a stent is implanted directly into the carotid artery to stabilize the plaque and prevent future strokes.
 The entire procedure is performed in less than half the time of CEA–limiting the stress on the heart and significantly cutting the risk of the patient having a stroke or heart attack during the procedure.